-2. Covering or protection in their way: Pfal. xxxi.
-20. Thou shalt hide them in the secret of thy presence, from the pride of man; thou shalt keep them secretly in a pavilion, from the strife of tongues.'
-(Thou shalt hide them in thy presence) or face; thy light (hall be their dark place to cover them: 'thou art my hiding place,' Pfal. xxxii.
-7. (In the fecret of thy prefence) the faints' hiding place is fecret; fuch, where neither the pride of men can find them, nor can they understand what it is.
-Reproaches shall not find them, perfecution shall not find them, whose souls are hid in God: they are not found, when they are found; they are hid when they feem to lie most open, and most exposed to mens' will and lust.
-Sinners do not understand what refuge the faints have in God.
-It is a great fecret, a mystery to them: as the joy of the saints, the comforts of the faints, are a fecret.
-A ftranger shall not meddle with his joy: fo is their fafety of fecurity; they do not understand what kind, nor how great fecurity; what fure, nor what fweet repose the faints find in God.
-The fecret of God's presence is a fure and a fweet refting-place for all his faints; but how fure, and how Iweet, no man knows, but they that enjoy it.
-The fecret intimations of the care of God for them; of his everlafting kindness to them; of his governing hand, in all that befals them, working it to their greater good; the fecret supports and refrethings darted in, as the beams of his countenance; their fecret fende that their head, their main, is in fafety, though they have bruifes in their heel, will yield fuch rest in the day of greatest adversity, as men can neither fee, nor take from them.
-The pillar of the cloud interposed, did both hinder the Egyptian pursuit, and hide from their eyes, the comfort of that light which shined upon the camp of Ifrael.
-Moles knew what the comfort of God's presence meant, when he said, Exod. xxxiii.
-15. 'If thy prefence go not with us, carry us not hence.'
-It is (if confidered) a great word.
-Ifrael was then in a wilderness: among wild beafts; among briers and thorns; in a weary pilgrimage; but they had God among them: the Lord was carrying them to Canaan, the land of their rest, a land flowing with milk and honey! but Moses prays, 'If thy presence go not with us, carry us not hence.'
-We had rather be where we are, in a wilderness with God, than go to Canaan, and leave our God behind us.
-If thy presence go with us, we are willing to go, when thou wilt, whither thou wilt, which way thou wilt; tho' by the tents of Edomites, Ishmaelites, Moabites, Hagarens; though through the armies of Anakims, Zamzummims: we will go any where, so God go with us.
-The absence of God makes a Canaan worse than a wilderness: the presence of God makes a wilderness better than a Cannaan: and this presence of God shall be the lot of all his faints.
+2d, Covering or protection in their way: Ps. xxxi.
+20., "Thou shalt hide them in the secret of thy presence, from the pride of man; thou shalt keep them secretly in a pavilion, from the strife of tongues."
+"Thou shalt hide them in thy presence," or "face;" thy light shall be their dark place to cover them; "thou art my hiding-place," "In the secret of thy pre-Ps. xxxii.
+7. sence;" the saint's hiding-place is a secret: such, where neither the pride of man can find them, nor can they understand what Reproaches shall not find them, persecutions shall not find them, whose souls are hid in God; they are not found, when they are found; they are hid when they seem to lie most open, and most exposed to men's will and lust.
+Sinners do not understand what refuge the saints have in God.
+It is a great secret, a mystery to them; as the joy of the saints, the comforts of the saints, are a secret-a stranger shall not meddle with his joy-so is their safety of security; they do not understand what kind, or how great security; what sure, nor what sweet repose the saints find in God. secret of God's presence is a sure and a sweet resting-place for all his saints; but how sure, and how sweet, no man knows, but they that enjoy it.
+The secret intimations of the eare of God for them,-of his everlasting kindness to them,-of his governing hand, in all that befalls them, working it to their greater good,-the secret supports and refreshings darted in, as the beams of his countenance,-their secret sense that their head, their main part is in safety, though they have bruises in their heel,-will yield such rest in the day of greatest adversity, as men can neither see, nor take from them.
+The pillar of the elond interposed, did both hinder the Egyptians' pursuit, and hid from their eyes, the comfort of that light which shined upon the camp of Israel.
+Moses knew what the comfort of God's presence meant, when he said, Exod. xxxiii.
+15., "If thy presence go not with us, carry us not up hence."
+It is (if considered) a great word; Israel was then in a wilderness; among wild beasts, among briers and thorns,-in a weary pilto the thespalings still me the red.